Dardeery/portfolio/README.md

 ### Resume:
 - walk through the resume.
-- links to tableau and github portfolios
+- links to tableau and github portfolios.

 ### Data analysis: